Vyacheslav Solovyov (serial killer): Preparing for the murders

 Between 2001 and 2002, the Yaroslavl resident became seriously interested in the effect of poisons on humans.
 "I was interested that you can kill a man and leave no traces", Solovyov later said during the investigation.
 The investigators believed that he gained interest from the film "The Young Poisoner's Handbook", based on the biography of poisoner Graham Young, then proceeded to search for the poison - he studied special literature, searched for information on the Internet, tried to synthesize the poison from the originating plant, but did not succeed.
-Subsequently, according to the prosecutor's office, he bought at one of the regional enterprises a number of toxic metal salts, including 400 grams of thallium sulfate, which would later be used for the murders.
+Subsequently, according to the prosecutor's office, he bought at one of the regional enterprises a number of toxic chemicals, including 400 grams of thallium sulfate and sodium azide, which would later be used for the murders.
 The investigation could not establish from where Solovyov bought the poison.
 Thallium poisoning is difficult to recognize, because symptoms are very similar to diseases.
-Solovyov also probably chose thallium due to a lasting impression from reading Agatha Christie's "The Pale Horse", in which the killer uses thallium, stressing on the fact that the substance is hard to trace.
+Solovyov also probably chose thallium due to a lasting impression from reading Agatha Christie's "The Pale Horse", in which the killer uses thallium, stressing the fact that the substance is hard to trace.